"

 1. Total economic value captures use value, non-use value and option value.

 2. There are four key types of goods: (1) public goods, (2) common goods, (3) club goods, and (4) private goods.
-Goods are seen to lie on a spectrum between pure private goods and pure public goods – where the degree of excludability and rivalrousness determines the category.
+Goods are seen to lie on a spectrum between pure private goods and pure public goods – where the degree of excludability and rivalry determines the category.

 4. Revealed preference methods include hedonic pricing, the travel cost method, and alternative market pricing methods.
 These methods rely on observed behaviours and are very efficient in determining use value of a non-market good or service.
 Stated preferences are survey-based methods for evaluating choices and are better at capturing non-use values.
 The two survey methods discussed include contingent valuation and discrete choice modelling.